 HIIT workouts like SoulCycle's involve quick bursts of vigorous exercises followed by periods of lighter activity or rest to let your body recover.
 That might mean 30 seconds of all-out pedaling followed by 30 seconds of light cycling.
 HIIT makes your heart rate fluctuate quickly, which trains your heart to pump oxygen through your body more efficiently and builds endurance, says Lyons.

-Like other HIIT workouts, SoulCycle’s interval circuits kick your heart into high drive and torch some serious calories (in the neighborhood of 500 to 700).
+Like other HIIT workouts, SoulCycle’s interval circuits kick your heart into high drive and torch some serious calories (in the neighborhood of 500 to 700 per 45 minutes).
 Afterward, your body has to work to replenish its oxygen stores, which means you’ll keep burning extra calories and fat for hours following—an afterburn effect called Excess Post-Exercise Oxygen Consumption (EPOC).
 The constant pedaling strengthens and tones your lower body and core, and classes also incorporate lightweight training to work your arm muscles.

 HIIT is a great way to reap all the usual benefits of exercise, but faster.
 “Exercise, in general, can boost your mood, endurance, aerobic metabolism, and more, which all help reduce risk of diseases,” says Lyons.
 “Studies suggest that with HIIT, these benefits occur at a quicker rate.”